iamaldren/MessagingAPI/README.md

 }
 ```

-The list of all received messages can be retrieve in this endpoint.
+The list of all received messages can be retrieved in this endpoint.

 It has the same behavior as the `/api/v1/message/sent` endpoint.